Heart palpitations are not uncommon and could be caused by anxiety, too much coffee, dehydration or a primary rhythm disorder.

-“Any time your blood isn’t pumping consistently through your body, you could be at risk for a stroke,” says Dr. Vijayaraman.
+“Atrial fibrillation results in weak contractions of the upper chambers and increases the chance for blood clot formations in the heart and the risk of stroke,” says Dr. Vijayaraman.
 “Patients with AFib are five times more likely to have a stroke than those without it.”

-It’s also important to note that some people who have AFib don’t experience heart flutters or other symptoms at all.
+It’s also important to note that some people who have AFib don’t have heart flutters or other symptoms at all.

 “Occasionally, a patient will be diagnosed with AFib during a routine checkup,” notes Dr. Vijayaraman.
 “That’s why it’s so important to see your doctor regularly, especially as you age.”

 If you’re older than 65 and have health conditions like high blood pressure, diabetes, heart disease or are overweight, you may be at increased risk for AFib.
 Talk to your doctor about ways to monitor your heart health over time.
 For example, many wearable fitness trackers or smart watches can track your heart rate and even record electrocardiogram results directly to your phone.